hawkhai/hawkhai.github.io/_posts/ogre/2020-11-26-ogre-material-scripts.md

 </dd> <dt>arbfp1</dt> <dd>

 This is the OpenGL standard assembler format for fragment programs.
-It’s roughly equivalent to ps_2_0, which means that not all cards that support basic pixel shaders under DirectX support arbfp1 (for example neither the GeForce3 or GeForce4 support arbfp1, but they do support ps_1_1).
+It's roughly equivalent to ps_2_0, which means that not all cards that support basic pixel shaders under DirectX support arbfp1 (for example neither the GeForce3 or GeForce4 support arbfp1, but they do support ps_1_1).

 </dd> <dt>fp20</dt> <dd>

 This is an nVidia-specific OpenGL fragment syntax which is a superset of ps 1.3.
-It allows you to use the ’nvparse’ format for basic fragment programs.
-It actually uses NV_texture_shader and NV_register_combiners to provide functionality equivalent to DirectX’s ps_1_1 under GL, but only for nVidia cards.
+It allows you to use the `nvparse` format for basic fragment programs.
+It actually uses NV_texture_shader and NV_register_combiners to provide functionality equivalent to DirectX's ps_1_1 under GL, but only for nVidia cards.
 However, since ATI cards adopted arbfp1 a little earlier than nVidia, it is mainly nVidia cards like the GeForce3 and GeForce4 that this will be useful for.
 You can find more information about nvparse at <http://developer.nvidia.com/object/nvparse.html>.

 </dd> <dt>fp30</dt> <dd>